Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation: Ablation studies

 \subsection{Hyper-parameter analysis}

-In Tab.~\ref{tab:hyper}, we perform a hyper-parameter sensitivity test for our method on CIFAR10-IDN, including coverage and uncertainty for prior label construction.
-To test label coverage, we first examine the model performance as function of $\beta \in \{0.5,0.7,0.8,0.9\}$ in Eq.~\eqref{eq:moving_average}, where the default value for $\beta$ is $0.9$.
-We observe that performance does not change much for $\beta \in \{0.7,0.8,0.9\}$, which indicates our model’s robustness with respect to that hyper-parameter.
-For $\beta=0.5$, the performance drops significantly, indicating that using a moving average with a relatively high value for $\beta$ is important to avoid overfitting.
-We test $K \in \{1,3\}$ in Eq.~\eqref{eq:ce} by sampling multiple times $\{\hat{\mathbf{y}}_{i,j}\}_{j=1}^{K} \sim \mathsf{Cat}(g_{\theta}(\mathbf{x}_i))$.
-We observe no significant changes to model performance with this higher value of $K$.
-Therefore, we choose $K=1$ for simplicity.
+In Tab.~\ref{tab:hyper}, we perform a hyperparameter sensitivity test for our method on CIFAR-10-IDN, including coverage and uncertainty for prior-label construction.
+To test label coverage, we first examine performance as a function of $\beta \in \{0.5,0.7,0.8,0.9\}$ in Eq.~\eqref{eq:moving_average}, where the default is $\beta=0.9$.
+We observe that performance does not change much for $\beta \in \{0.7,0.8,0.9\}$, which indicates our model’s robustness with respect to this hyperparameter.
+For $\beta=0.5$, performance drops significantly, indicating that using a moving average with a relatively high $\beta$ is important to avoid overfitting.
+We test $K \in \{1,3\}$ in Eq.~\eqref{eq:ce} by sampling $\{\hat{\mathbf{y}}_{i,j}\}_{j=1}^{K} \sim \mathsf{Cat}(g_{\theta}(\mathbf{x}_{i}))$.
+We observe no significant change in performance with the higher value of $K$; therefore, we choose $K=1$ for simplicity.

-We also test our model by shutting down the moving average, either by making $\beta=0$ or by completely relying on the model’s current prediction, which is an experiment denoted by "$\arg\max$" in Tab.~\ref{tab:hyper}.
-Note that the model shows a major performance drop in both cases.
-This happens because the model overfits to the inaccurate model predictions, biasing the training procedure.
-Furthermore, $\arg\max$ has the worst performance because inaccurate model predictions present in label prior at early training stages will lead to confirmation bias.
-We also test our model without using the coverage term $\mathbf{c}_i$ in Eq.~\eqref{eq:metrics} -- this experiment is denoted as “No Cov”.
-In this case, the performance of the model drops significantly for all noise rates, compared to the default model in the first row, which indicates the importance of having a coverage term to cover latent clean label in our prior label construction.

-Furthermore, we study the uncertainty aspect for the prior label construction.
-We first experiment by setting $w_i$ to a uniform value (``Uniform $w$'' row) instead of the result from the unsupervised 2-class classification that represents the probability that the sample is carrying a clean label.
-The result is not competitive with the one that uses the unsupervised 2-class classification weight, which indicates the importance of having $w$ representing a clean-label sample probability.
-We also test our model without the uncertainty component $\mathbf{u}_i$ in Eq.~\eqref{eq:metrics} (see row ``No Unc'').
-This case shows a significant performance drop in all noise rates.
-These experiments highlight the importance of uncertainty term as a regularization on the label prior for noisy label learning.